 If you hail from the Midwest of the United States, you might be familiar with this simple, sandwich, the Iowa Pork Tenderloin.
 If you hail from Iowa, you should be familiar!
 This is a sandwich my Parents would recognize, my Grandparents, for sure, and I’ve no doubt my Great Grandparents, as well.
 They were from Germany and made their way to the tiny little town of Graettinger, Iowa in the 1880’s; I have a few recipes here from that side of the family, an Apple Cake with Rum Sauce, my Grandmother’s Ham Loaf and a German Beef Rouladen with a Mushroom Gravy.

 Often on the menu of drive-ins, roadside diners, and cafes, when the Iowa Pork Tenderloin Sandwich is done well it is sublime.
 One bite through the soft bun yields a cacophony of texture and flavor: The soft bun should yield to the crispy lettuce, the bite of the onion, the bright brininess of the mustard with just a hint of sourness from the pickle, right into the rich, crispy perfection of the crust and the tenderloin, oh, the, delicate, juicy, sweet tenderloin!

 And that tenderloin – it should hang off the bun, to be nibbled in all of its crispy perfection before you even get to the bun!
 It’s like an appetizer before you get into the Iowa Pork Tenderloin Sandwich.
-The perfect accompaniment is a sturdy, ridged potato chip, preferably Lay’s, which I believe can be purchased through-out most of the United States, now.
+The perfect accompaniment is a sturdy, ridged potato chip, preferably Lay’s, which I believe can be purchased throughout most of the United States, now.
 But let’s not get into the Lay’s/Ruffles debate just yet.
 It’s enough to point out Lay’s are more Midwestern.
 (Onion Rings or Fries go well, too.)
 And the mustard & pickle?
 A nod, for sure, to the heritage of the Pork Tenderloin.
 No fancy mustard here, just the yellow Ballpark style, and don’t even think about Ketchup.